mbtproject/mbt/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mbtproject/mbt)](https://goreportcard.com/report/github.com/mbtproject/mbt)
 [![Coverage Status](https://coveralls.io/repos/github/mbtproject/mbt/badge.svg)](https://coveralls.io/github/mbtproject/mbt)

-Monorepos are a great way to organize large, modular applications.
+Monorepo Build Tool (`mbt`) is a utility that supports differential builds, dependency tracking and metadata management for monorepos stored in git.

-`mbt` is a build utility to build only the modules affected by a particular change in a git repository.
+In the context of `mbt`, the term 'Module' is used to refer to a part of source tree that can be developed, built and released independently.
 Modules can be built with different programming languages and their native build tools.

 For example, a repository could have .NET modules built with msbuild and NodeJS modules built with npm scripts.
-Developers of these modules should be able to develop with tools they are already familiar with.
+Module developers should be able to use the build tools native to their tool-chain.

 Each module in a repository is stored in its own directory with a spec file called `.mbt.yml`.
 Presence of the spec file indicates `mbt` that the directory